google/kctf/docs/introduction.md

 # kCTF in 8 minutes

-kCTF is a template for deploying tasks using Kubernetes that uses nsjail for isolation between tasks.
+kCTF is a template for deploying tasks using Kubernetes that uses nsjail for isolation between players.
 Learning to use kCTF is the same as learning about a subset of nsjail, Docker, and Kubernetes.

 # Configuring kCTF